Between the deterministic and non-deterministic query complexity: Sorting

 \begin{proposition} $D_1(S,n)=\lceil 3n/2\rceil -2$. \end{proposition}

 \begin{proof} Let us start with the strategy of the Adversary.
 He answers the first $\lceil n/2\rceil -1$ queries without change.
-Then he changes the input such a way that none of the queried pairs have two adjacent vertices, thus $n-1$ further queries are needed.
+Then he changes the input such a way that none of the queried pairs have that the two vertices are adjacent in this new ordering, thus $n-1$ further queries are needed.

 We need to show that the elements can be reordered in the above described way.
 The queried edges form a graph, with a partial ordering on every connected component.
 The Adversary extends the partial ordering to an arbitrary total ordering on each connected component.
-Let $a_1<\dots<a_k$ be a largest component, and consider the largest set of components with less than $k$ elements.
-The Adversary extends the ordering on those components to a total ordering $b_1<\dots<b_\ell$, and let $a_i<b_i<b_{i+1}$ for every $i\le \ell$.
-For every other component with ordering $c_1<\dots<c_m$, he lets $a_{k-i}<c_i<a_{k-i+1}$ for $i\le m$.
+Let $a_1<\dots<a_k$ be a largest component, and consider the sets of components with less than $k$ elements.
+Pick one with the largest number of elements $\ell\le k$.
+The Adversary extends the ordering on those components to a total ordering $b_1<\dots<b_\ell$, and let $a_i<b_i<a_{i+1}$ for every $i\le \ell$.
+For every other component with ordering $c_1<\dots<c_m$, we have $m+\ell\ge k$.
+The Adversary lets $a_{k-i}<c_i<a_{k-i+1}$ for $i\le m$.
 Finally, he extends the ordering give above to a total ordering and gives this as the new input.

 For $a_i$ and $a_j$ with $i<j$, we have either $b_i$ or $c_{k-i}$ between them in the new ordering.
 For every pair of vertices from another component, an $a_i$ is between them.
 This shows that for any of the first $\lceil n/2\rceil -1$ queries, the two elements are not adjacent in the new input, thus $n-1$ further queries are needed.